BIG-MAP/big-map-registry/README.md

 ## Acknowledgements

 This project has received funding from the European Union’s [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en) under grant agreement [No 957189](https://cordis.europa.eu/project/id/957189).
+The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.